FDonovan98/Procedural-Audio-Tools/README.md

 A procedural tool that generates sound effects, allowing sample manipulations.

-### Contract - 2, Ambient Platformers Audio Generation ,Harry Donovan
+### Contract - 4, Ambient Platformers Audio Generation ,Harry Donovan

-A configurable tool to generate ambient audio tracks for different areas of a game's setting
+You need to develop a tool to generate audio for the user interface.
+Theseshould be short tones to feed back to the player that they are successfullynavigating the user interface and configuring the game’s settings.
+This shouldbe somewhat consistent across the interface,  but the tones and samplesshould be modified in a systematic way to indicate success or failure.
+A varietyof settings should be made available and configurable by a designer.

 ## License